alvegs/kinder-manager/design_guidlines.md

     - The main purpose with the app:
         - Have an overview of children in the kindergarten
         - Register children as they come / leave for the day
-        - Register abscense of leave (e.g. if someone sick)
+        - Register absence of leave (e.g. if someone sick)
         - Group children by department

     - Order of importance for different elements: